-- (a) within the preceding three years: (i) the director was employed by the company; (ii) an immediate family member of the director was employed by the company as an executive officer; (iii) the director or an immediate family member of the director received more than \$120,000 per year in direct compensation from the company (other than director or committee fees and pension or other forms of deferred compensation for prior service, so long as such compensation is not contingent on continued service); (iv) the director was employed by or affiliated with the independent registered public accounting firm of the company; (v) an immediate family member of the director was employed by the independent registered public accounting firm of the company as a partner, principal or manager; or (vi) an executive officer of the company was on the compensation committee of a company which employed the director, or which employed an immediate family member of the director as an executive officer; or - (b) he or she is a current employee, or an immediate family member is a current executive officer, of another company that has made payments to, or received payments from, the company for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of \$1 million, or 2% of such other company's consolidated gross annual revenues.
+(a) within the preceding three years: (i) the director was employed by the company; (ii) an immediate family member of the director was employed by the company as an executive officer; (iii) the director or an immediate family member of the director received more than \$120,000 per year in direct compensation from the company (other than director or committee fees and pension or other forms of deferred compensation for prior service, so long as such compensation is not contingent on continued service); (iv) the director was employed by or affiliated with the independent registered public accounting firm of the company; (v) an immediate family member of the director was employed by the independent registered public accounting firm of the company as a partner, principal or manager; or (vi) an executive officer of the company was on the compensation committee of a company which employed the director, or which employed an immediate family member of the director as an executive officer; or

+(b) he or she is a current employee, or an immediate family member is a current executive officer, of another company that has made payments to, or received payments from, the company for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of \$1 million, or 2% of such other company's consolidated gross annual revenues.

 The Board of Directors may determine, in its discretion, that a director is not independent notwithstanding qualification under the categorical standards.
-The Board of Directors has determined that each of Messrs.
-Clifford, Colbert, Crane, McFarland and Press are independent for purposes of NYSE Rule 303A and each such director has no material relationship with the company.
-In making such determination, the Board of Directors took into consideration that certain directors have invested in the securities of private investment funds or companies managed by or affiliated with the company's former manager, FIG LLC.
+The Board of Directors has determined that each Board member is independent for purposes of NYSE Rule 303A and each such director has no material relationship with the company, other than Ms. Khouri as a result of her role as Chief Executive Officer and President.
+For Mr. Edens, the Board considered his prior role as an executive officer of the company, and determined that the fact that he has not served as an executive officer of the company for more than fifteen years, coupled with his stock ownership in the company and his lack of compensation for Board service, aligns his interests with shareholders and establishes that he is not subject to any influence by the company's management.